 An individual may have a blood lead test performed as part of an employer medical-screening program or as part of a diagnostic evaluation by their personal physician.
 Whatever the reason for testing, the results were then sent by the testing laboratories to MDHHS as required by law.
-If the individual tested was $\geq 16$ years, the report was then forwarded to MSU and maintained in the ABLES program lead registry.
-Individuals with a blood lead level $\geq 15~\mu g/dL$ were contacted by mail and then contacted by a trained interviewer for a voluntary telephone interview.
-Individuals with BLLs of 3.5-14 $\mu g/dL$ , where the lead exposure source could not be determined by the provider were contacted by mail and then contacted by a trained interviewer for a voluntary telephone interview.
+If the individual tested was ≥ 16 years, the report was then forwarded to MSU and maintained in the ABLES program lead registry.
+Individuals with a blood lead level ≥ 15 μg/dL were contacted by mail and then contacted by a trained interviewer for a telephone interview.
+Individuals with BLLs of 3.5-14 μg/dL, where the lead exposure source could not be determined by the provider or postcard sent to the individual were contacted by a trained interviewer for a telephone interview.
 The interview included detailed demographic information, exposure history and the presence and nature of lead-related symptoms.
-When an individual with a blood lead value $\geq 25~\mu g/dL$ was occupationally exposed at a company that has not had a recent MIOSHA inspection, MIOSHA conducted an enforcement inspection to assess that company's compliance with the lead standard.
+When an individual with a blood lead value ≥ 25 μg/dL was occupationally exposed at a company that has not had a recent MIOSHA inspection, MIOSHA conducted an enforcement inspection to assess that company's compliance with the lead standard.

-From 1/1/22 to 12/31/22, there were 1,128 adults with BLLs $\geq 3.5 \, \mu g/dL$ .
-Among individuals with a BLL $\geq 3.5 \, \mu g/dL$ , 86.9% were men.
-The mean age was 46.6.
-They were predominately white (77.0%) and most frequently lived in Wayne (19.1%) and St. Clair (9.4%) counties.
-The source of exposure to lead among the 898 individuals where exposure was determined at the time of this report was predominately work (84.2%).
-The most common non-work exposures to lead occurred from having a hobby related to guns; using an indoor firing range and/or casting or reloading bullets (44.7%), then refugee screening (14.2%), presumed drinking water (12.1%), remodeling and older homes (10.6%), and having a retained bullet after being shot (9.2%) (Table 8).
-From 1/1/22 to 12/31/22, no Michigan adults had a reported BLL $\geq 50 \, \mu g/dL$ .
+From 1/1/2023 to 12/31/2023, there were 1,139 adults with BLLs \geq 3.5 μg/dL.
+Among individuals with a BLL \geq 3.5 μg/dL, 87.7% were men.
+The mean age was 47.1 years.
+They most frequently lived in Wayne (22.2%), St. Clair (8.1%), and Oakland (8.0%) counties.
+The source of exposure to lead among the 1002 individuals where exposure was determined at the time of this report was predominately work (77.3%).
+The most common non-work exposures to lead occurred from having a hobby related to guns; using an indoor firing range and/or casting or reloading bullets (44.5%), followed by remodeling and older homes (15.0%), refugee screening (11.0%), retained bullet from a gunshot wound (10.1%), and presumed drinking water (5.3%; Table 7).
+Four individuals in 2023 had a BLL \geq 50 μg/dL.